Pushkar Mela

 Pushkar-FairThe Pushkar Mela is held annually in the holy land of Pushkar, near Ajmer, situated in Rajasthan.
 The Majority of the fair actions occur in the fairgrounds, situated in the west of the city close to the junction of Brahma Temple way and the National highway no. 89.

-Even enormous jubilation has been held, where various musicians, dancers, acrobats, and full of joy carousel rides ready to amuse the audience.
+Even enormous jubilation has been held, where various musicians, dancers, acrobats, and full of joy carousel rides are ready to amuse the audience.

 What Rituals Performed At The Pushkar Fair?